hackedpassword/UltimaV-retroset/docs/Decorations.md

 | ------- | ------- |
 | ![](https://raw.githubusercontent.com/hackedpassword/Unciv-Assets/refs/heads/main/Images/Ultima%20V/decor_demo/river_layers_fail.png) | ![](https://raw.githubusercontent.com/hackedpassword/Unciv-Assets/refs/heads/main/Images/Ultima%20V/decor_demo/river_layers_fail2.png)

-See, not only do rivers render in an order that are uncontrollable, sometimes right sometimes not, rivers specifically are unaffected by the dimming effect of being out of visual range.
-To compensate, I muted the river color contrast as to be a transitional color that might be dimmed, might be seen.
-It's not awful but also not the intended artistic output.
+Rivers render in an order that are uncontrollable, sometimes as dedsired, sometimes not.
+Rivers, specifically, are unaffected by the [fogOfWar](https://yairm210.github.io/Unciv/Modders/Creating-a-custom-tileset/#fogofwarcolor) tile visibility dimming effect.
+To compensate in Ultima V mod, creating thick rivers vs edge-line rivers, I darkened/muted the river color as to be a transitional color instead, enough to not be too distracting either when in or out of the fogOfWar.
+Not the intended artistic presentation.
 Decor layers aim to fix this.

 Let's take a quick look at the sprite sheet rip, and the mod sprites involved: